Enrollment

 Contents and Schedule

-This program offers a future-oriented, clear, factual and optimistic deep-dive to climate change, its relationship to human health and the built environment.
+This certificate program offers a future-oriented, clear, factual, and optimistic deep-dive into climate change and its relationship to human health and the built environment.
+The program consists of two parts and after completing both, you will be awarded a Certificate in Climate, Health and Cities.

 Program Structure

-Pre-program course
+Pre-program online course

-Start your learning journey with a self-study online course.
+Start your learning journey with a self-study online course

-Join weekly live sessions organized on Zoom.
+Join weekly live sessions organized on Zoom

 Portfolio work

-Create a climate action plan specific to your chosen context.
+Create a climate action plan specific to your chosen context

 Modules